nasufi-coder/simple-sms-polling/README.md

 ## Security Notes

-- Keep Twilio credentials secure and never commit to git
+- Keep Plivo credentials secure and never commit to git
 - Use environment variables for all sensitive configuration
 - Consider IP whitelisting for production deployments
-- Regularly rotate Twilio Auth Tokens
+- Regularly rotate Plivo Auth Tokens

 ## License